-There is another minor waiver to be used if an adult SCCA member is not available.
-Having a notary witness the signatures necessitates the use of form "SCCA Minor Notary 1068 09/15" printed in the lower right corner except in California.
+There is another minor waiver to be used if another adult SCCA® member is not available to be a witness.
+Having a notary witness the signatures necessitates the use of form "SCCA Minor Notary 1068 09/15" printed in the lower right corner EXCEPT in California.